Why Do I Wake Up With A Headache?

 Knowing what triggers headaches is fundamental in preventing them.
 If your headaches are recurring and don't correspond to any of the causes below, you'll need to see your doctor.

 Headaches or migraines are uncomfortable any time of day.
-The causes of morning headaches can depend on when you first feel the discomfort or intensity.
+The causes of headaches can depend on when you first feel the discomfort or the intensity of the pain.

 In this article, we’ll go over some of the causes of morning headaches.

 Why do I wake up with a headache?

 If it feels like a drum is beating at your temples when you first wake up, or you’re dizzy or unable to open your eyes, it would be a good idea to see your doctor.

 Despite the use of pain relievers, the pain may not subside.
 In fact, there are many cases in which they last all day.
 Find out the most common causes of morning headaches.

 Also see: Relieve Headaches Fast with This Drink